about the co-authors

 Just as the left and right hands work together, so do the co-authors of Blessed Are These Hands.
-We have worked together on this project for five years—bringing it from concept to reality.
+We have worked on this project for five years — bringing it from concept to reality.
 Collaborations, like partnerships in business, are often difficult, but this one was harmonious from its beginning.
-Collaborating lets us leverage our individual strengths; the resulting synergy has been personally and artistically rewarding.

 shared exhibitions and publications